nicfel/Substitution-model-averaging/README.md

 <br>

-Now we want to set up our Site Model to run the model selection analysis.
+Now we want to set up our Site Model to run the model averaging analysis.

 > Click the **Site Model** tab in BEAUti and then select the drop-down box at the top which says **Gamma Site Model** and change it to **BEAST ModelTest** ([Figure 3](#fig:siteModel)).